lrmendes/PathogensInFood-WebSite/content/faq.md

 The basic search is performed by selecting agent, type of essay and food category.
 Other filters can be applied to narrow down the results for obtaining more specific information.

-## Q: Q: Can I retrieve the data sources?
+## Q: Can I retrieve the data sources?

 The **Basic** User does not have access to the bibliographic references of the primary studies.<br>
 The **Advanced User** can have this information providing certain conditions are met.<br>